 *We accept payment through bank transfer, credit card and in person.

 Bank information is listed in the Bank Transfer section.
 Use the credit card payment button provided on each page to Pay by Credit Card.

-The act of transcribing words in another language is called translation.
+The act of transcribing words in to another language is called translation.